Monday, April 11, 2011

 Still: fertilized, loved, I began

-to write songs again.
+to write deeply again.
 Yet

 I remembered what came